 - -$8,000 bonus depreciation

-- $32,000 basis for standard deprecation, which will not fully be depreciated in the first 3 years!
+- $32,000 basis for standard deprecation, which will NOW BE FULLY depreciated in the first 3 years!

 - The miles per gallon (MPG) on the vehicle